 This easy to make Healthy Date Loaf contains no refined sugars and is naturally sweetened with lots of juicy ripe dates and ground cinnamon spice.
-It’s only 8 ingredients and contains no stevia/xylitol and is a moist, tender date loaf that can be eaten straight away or cut into slices and frozen in ziplock bags.
-They’ll stay fresh and they are easy to grab and go and are perfect lunchbox fillers for both kids and adults.
+It’s a healthy date cake recipe with only 8 ingredients that is quick and easy, lovely and moist, and can be eaten straight away or cut into slices and frozen in ziplock bags.
+This date bread is ideal for clean eating snacks throughout the week to pack into your lunchbox for morning break, or as an afternoon treat.
+Just like this Chocolate Date Cake with luscious Ganache!

 Tips for Making A Healthy Date Loaf